Which is the Right Solar Inverter Hybrid, String, Microinverters

 Advantages of using microinverters:

-• Shading Issues: If some panels in your array might experience shading during parts of the day (due to trees, chimneys, or other obstructions) then the performance of the entire string drops.
-Microinverters mitigate this problem because each panel operates independently.
+• Shading Issues: If some panels in your array experience shading during parts of the day (due to trees, chimneys, or other obstructions), it can severely impact a traditional string.
+The authoritative Guide to the Installation of Photovoltaic Systems states:

 • Safety: Microinverters convert DC to AC right at the panel.
-This means DC doesn’t travel across your roof, reducing potential fire hazards and ensuring safer maintenance and repair.
+This means high-voltage DC doesn’t travel across your roof, significantly reducing potential fire hazards.
+The Guide to the Installation of Photovoltaic Systems highlights this specific safety profile, noting that such module-level equipment:

 • Monitoring: Many microinverters come with advanced monitoring capabilities.
 You can monitor the performance of each panel, making it easier to detect and address any issues.